21st October 2021

 Professor Michael Tonry, McKnight Presidential Professor of Criminal Law and Policy at the University of Minnesota and author of Doing Justice, Preventing Crime (OUP, 2020) *Professor Tonry's presentation slides are available on request.*

 Dr Ian Marder, Assistant Professor in Criminology at Maynooth University

 Noeline Blackwell, Chief Executive Officer at the Dublin Rape Crisis Centre

 Molly Joyce, Legal & Public Affairs Manager at the Irish Penal Reform Trust

-The seminar will be chaired by IPRT Executive Director, Fíona Ní Chinnéide.
+The seminar was chaired by IPRT Executive Director, Fíona Ní Chinnéide.